Riftwalker Guide

 Disclaimer:

-• I'm only level 12 in the guild.
+• I haven't earned the Magic entity yet or done any end game content like rift raids.
 So there are huge gaps in my knowledge about being a Riftwalker.
 I'm writing this guide to document what I'm learning as I learn it.

 My Overview of the Guild: